 2. How does a Customer Identification Program work in compliance with KYC rules?

-A Customer Identification Program (CIP) is an essential part of KYC and Anti Money Laundering regulations, which ensures proper identification of a person acting on the customer's behalf.
+A Customer Identification Program (CIP) is a required part of KYC and Anti Money Laundering regulations.
+It confirms proper identification of a person acting on the customer's behalf.

 3. Can you explain what Customer Due Diligence means in this context?